Are you in the market for a stand up paddle board?

-Used paddle boards that are in demand will sell quickly.
+Used stand up paddle boards that are in demand will sell quickly.

-New paddle boards that are just as sought-after will be produced in their thousands and sold by dozens of retailers.
+New SUPs that are just as sought-after will be produced in their thousands and sold by dozens of retailers.

 Last but not least, you don’t need to deal with classified listings or annoying sellers.